imomaliev/blog-v1/blog/src/content/tils/docker-buildkit-use-cache-from.md

 ---
-title: "Buildkit Use Cache From"
+title: "Docker | Buildkit Use Cache From"
 date: 2021-05-29T12:12:34+07:00
 draft: false
-tags: ["docker"]
+tags: ["docker", "ci"]
 ---

-# In CI buildkit images are not reusing cache from provided images
+# Docker | In CI buildkit images are not reusing cache from provided images

 ## Question